scylladb/scylladb/docs/design-notes/row_level_repair.md

 Some of the RPC verbs used by row level repair can transmit bulk of data, namely REPAIR_GET_FULL_ROW_HASHES, REPAIR_GET_ROW_DIFF and REPAIR_PUT_ROW_DIFF.
 To have better repair bandwidth with high latency link, we want to increase the row buff size.
-It is more efficent to send large amount of data with RPC stream interface instead of the RPC verb interface.
+It is more efficient to send large amount of data with RPC stream interface instead of the RPC verb interface.
 We want to switch to RPC stream for such RPC verbs.
 Three functions, get_full_row_hashes(), get_row_diff() and put_row_diff(), are converted to use the new RPC stream